apache/lucene-site/content/pages/solr/community.md

 #### Slack ####

-* The project's Slack channel are the `#lucene-dev` and `#solr-dev` channels in the `the-asf` organization.
+* The project's Slack channels are `#lucene-dev` and `#solr-dev` in the `the-asf` organization.
 These are primarily for developer discussions and not meant as support channels.
 Link: <https://the-asf.slack.com/messages/CE70MDPMF>

 * There are unofficial slack organizations for Solr support
     * A community maintained/unofficial Slack organization that relays messages bi-directionally to/from the official IRC channels.
 Link: <https://s.apache.org/solr-slack>